jkunimune/nibasa/description.md

    5. Else, if its sound in the native language phonemically contrasts with its sound in PUDUL, remap it (for example, _Brasil_ -> `Brazil`).
    6. Else, leave it (for example, _Einstein_ is _not_ changed to _Ainshtain_ because PUDUL's [ei̯] and [st] are similar to German's [a])
 3. Make any adjustments to satisfy PUDUL's phonotactics (for example, _Uruguay_ -> `Uruguai`).
-3. If the native word has stress that does not match PUDUL's stress rule, place an acute accent on the stressed vowel.
+4. If the native word has stress that does not match PUDUL's stress rule, place an acute accent on the stressed vowel.

 For example, consider the Italian word _pizza_.
 Italian already uses the Latin alphabet, so there's no need to romanize.
 We consider each letter:
 - The letter _p_ represents [p] in Italian but [pʰ] in PUDUL.
-However, because these sounds are not completely different (only one feature distinguishes them) and they do not contrast in Italian (which has no [pʰ]), the native letter is left unchanged.
+While these sounds are not exactly the same, because they are not completely different (only one feature distinguishes them) and they do not contrast in Italian (which has no [pʰ]), the native letter is left unchanged.
 - The letter _i_ represents the same sound in both Italian and PUDUL, so it is left unchanged.
-- The letter _z_ represents [t͡s] in Italian but [z] in PUDUL.
-These sounds are not completely different (it's no coincidence that they share a grapheme in this case).
-However, [z] is also a phoneme in Italian that can contrast with [t͡s] (see _Pisa_ for a near-minimal pair).
+- The letter _z_ represents [t͡s] in Italian but [d͡z] in PUDUL.
+These sounds are not completely different – they're both alveolar affricates.
+However, _z_ is closer to the Italian phoneme /z/, which can contrast with [t͡s] (see _Pisa_ for a near-minimal pair).
 Therefore, it must be remapped to [t͡s].
 - The letter _a_ represents the same sound in both Italian and PUDUL, so it is left unchanged.
 Because there are two *z*s in _pizza_, the PUDUL word should arguably have two *ts*s (_pitstsa_).
 However, this would violate the rule that PUDUL words don't have double consonants, so one is dropped to leave _pitsa_.
 The stress in Italian is on the first syllable, which agrees with the default PUDUL stress for this word, so no acute accent is needed.

+In some cases, it can be ambiguous what the "corresponding" PUDUL letter is that a given sound should be remapped to.
+One should start by looking for letters in the basic alphabet, and only consider digraphs if there is no suitable approximation in the basic alphabet.
+This means that the sounds [d͡ʒ] and [x] are often represented by `z` and `h` even though the digraphs `zh` and `kh` represent the pronunciation more faithfully – the digraphs are only used when the source language's standard romanization uses a digraph, or when the difference is significant in the source language (such as in Arabic where [h] and [x] are two different phonemes).

 ### word derivation